KeqinWu-NOAA/arafs/README.md

 Edit cronjob_arafs_3km.sh to use your own configurations and forecast dates

 sh cronjob_arafs_3km.sh

-E. Available gfs data for input:
+E. Here are some sample gfs data available for input in different machines:

 Gaea/C6: